agrzheng/qiskit/README.md

  This is a repository for a Benchmark on Backdoor and Data Poisoning Attacks on quantum neural networks and hybrid quantum neural networks
  The test has been made on 6 types of attacking methods, including pure data poisoning attacks, backdoored data poisoning attacks and non data poisoned backdoor attacks.

- To run the codes qiskit and qiskit-machine-learning is needed `pip install qiskit`
+ To run the codes qiskit and qiskit-machine-learning is needed by `pip install qiskit`
  `pip install qiskit_machine_learning`

+ To run the feature collison code ART is needed by `pip install adversarial-robustness-toolbox`
 ### Quantum neural network
 ##### Clean network